shubhamvadhera/amazon-ec2-monitoring/README.md

-# cmpe273-teamproject

-Amazon Ec2 Instance Monitoring using CloudWatch API's.
+# Amazon EC2 Instance Monitoring

-The dashborad indicates which instances are under high CPU load,Memory load,Network I/O and Disk I/O
+###  Using CloudWatch API's

+The dashborad monitors various instances and shows comparable graphs of each metrice.

+Following metrices are bieng monitored:
+ 1.